(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 My criticism had two elements.
 First: Norwegian peace diplomacy was supposed to create peace in the world, but the two main projects – the heavily criticized Oslo Accords and the Sri Lanka process – seem to have hurt worse.
 Since the Ministry of Foreign Affairs refuses to take self-criticism, it should be open to debate about the function of the "Norwegian model" when a new front is now opened in South America.

 I have no doubt that Solheim would rather dance samba in Brazil than clean up after Norway in Sri Lanka, where he was active for a long time.
-But there is actually something good about putting out your own fires and realizing their limitations, like the tsunami. . .
+But there is actually something good about extinguishing your own fires and realizing their limitations, as the tsunami should have learned from the Ministry of Foreign Affairs.
+As long as the Foreign Ministry refuses to investigate Norway's role in the Srebrenica massacre, where a Norwegian colonel had overall responsibility, the spread of the "Norwegian model" to another continent is set in a strange light.